Yosef Qafih: Scholarship

 Qafih wrote extensively about the heritage of Yemenite Jews, describing in his sefer, "Halichot Teman", the Jewish life in Yemen, eclipsing even the renowned works of Amram Qorah and ethnographer, Yaakov Sapir.
 He published several works of Yemenite Jewish provenance, such as Maor ha-Afelah by Nethanel ben Isaiah (14th-century), and Garden of the Intellects by Natan'el al-Fayyumi (12th-century).
 He also published, under the title of the "Shivat Tzion" Tiklal, a Yemenite prayer book in three volumes with occasional notes citing views of Maimonides.
 In 1993 he published a new version under the title of "Siaḥ Yerushalayim" in four volumes (posthumously edited to six).
 Qafiḥ's seminal work, however, was his commentary on Maimonides' Mishne Torah, where he highlighted textual variations based on the Yemenite handwritten manuscripts of Maimonides' Code of Jewish law.
-Qafiḥ identified with the Dor Dai tendency, except that he did not publicly express opposition to the Zohar beyond saying that it was preferable to draw sustenance from the teachings of Maimonides.
+Qafiḥ identified with the Dor Dai tendency, although he did not publicly express opposition to the Zohar, stating instead that it was preferable to draw from the teachings of Maimonides.
 In his leadership of the Yemenite community in Israel he endeavored to maintain peace between the main factions in the community and worked to preserve Yemenite customs.
 In matters pertaining to Yemenite customs, even where later customs conflict with the earlier custom, Rabbi Mordechai Eliyahu regarded the opinion of Rabbi Qafiḥ, who he called Mori Yusef (Hebrew: מארי יוסף), to be decisive.